My Old Kentucky Home: Recording history

 Although the frequency of its recording dropped off as the century progressed, "My Old Kentucky Home" continued to be used as material by some of the major popular singers of the day.
 Versions were recorded by Kate Smith, Bing Crosby, and Al Jolson.
 A version by operatic contralto Marian Anderson was released in Japan and Paul Robeson recorded his version for an English company while living in London in the late 1920s.
-The song continued to find expression in non-traditional forms, including a New Orleans jazz version by Louis Armstrong and a swing version by Gene Krupa.
+The song continued to find expression in non-traditional forms, including New Orleans jazz versions by Louis Armstrong and Bunk Johnson, and a swing version by Gene Krupa.
 For a listing of some other recorded versions of the song, see External links.

 In 2001, the National Endowment for the Arts and the Recording Industry Association of America promoted a list of the 365 "Songs of the Century" that best displayed "historical significance of not only the song but also of the record and artist".
-"My Old Kentucky Home" appeared on that list (the only song written by Foster to do so), represented by the 1908 recording of operatic soprano Geraldine Farrar (Victor Records 88238).